By Laura Davis|

 Add the dairy-free milk, cinnamon and milled flaxseeds to a shallow bowl and whisk to combine.
 Allow to sit for 5 minutes, this allows the flaxseed to thicken the mixture.

 In the meantime, add the raspberries, chia seeds, maple syrup and vanilla extract to a small pan.
 Heat on a low heat for 10 minutes or until the raspberries have started to break down and have reduced a little.

 Take half of the slices of stale bread and spread with a generous layer of smooth peanut butter.
 On the other half of the bread slices, slather with a generous layer of the raspberry chia jam.
 Put both slices together to get a sandwich

-Preheat a frying pan over a medium heat with a knob of vegan butter (this gives the French toast its golden colour and stops it sticking to the pan).
+Preheat a frying pan over medium heat with a knob of vegan butter, this gives the French toast its golden colour and stops it from sticking to the pan.
 You will probably find you need to add more vegan butter for each new sandwich you add to the pan.

 Dip the slices of stale bread sandwiches one by one in the cinnamon milk mixture and coat well on both sides for about 5 seconds.

 Once the vegan butter is melted transfer the coated PBJ sandwiches to the heated pan (you can cook multiple sandwiches at once just make sure you give enough space in the pan to flip them).
 Cook for 3 – 4 minutes on each side until evenly golden brown.
 (If the sandwiches are browning too quickly turn down the heat).

 To serve, slice the sandwiches in half, drizzle with more peanut butter, leftover raspberry chia jam, sliced banana and maple syrup